alexasheldon/blackjack-rl/README.md

 ![Policy Evolution Snapshot](policy_evo_snapshot_19.png)

 ### Accuracy
-Evaluating Accuracy (win rate) every 2500 episodes, shows a flucation (likely due to sheer randomness) in the accuracy rate over episodes.
-THough notice that accuracy stays mostly in the 41% to 44% range.
+Evaluating Accuracy (win rate) every 2500 episodes, shows a flucation (likely due to randomness) in the accuracy rate over episodes.
+Though notice that accuracy stays mostly in the 41% to 44% range.
 Each time this q-agent is run, the accuracy stays around that range over time.
 ![Accuracy over Episodes Graph](accuracy.png)

 ### Other Visualization Functionality
 #### Episodes Since Last Replenishment
 This metric was used early on and still remains in the code if you would like to use it.
 Essentially, a player is given a bankroll of 100 and constantly bets 1.
 If the model is winning, it will take longer to deplete its bankroll.
 Consequently, this graph measures the number of episodes before they need to increase their funds again (hitting 10 or less remaining).
 #### Random Agent
-Currently commented out, we have a random agent that can play as well for comparison.
-Notably, there's integration of random agent on graphs like the Episodes Since Last Replenishment.
+Currently not being used in `main`, we have a random agent that can play as well for comparison.
+Notably, there's functionality for integration of random agent on graphs like the 'Episodes Since Last Replenishment'.

 ## Acknowledgments
 - The Blackjack environment was custom-built for this project.